 - In some cases, it may be necessary to add a second gate to properly fill the parts.

-- If filling problems occur with thin walled parts, add flow channels or make wall thickness adjustments to correct the flow.
+- If filling problems occur with thinly walled parts, add flow channels or make wall thickness adjustments to correct the flow.

 Gates vary in size and shape depending upon the type of plastic being molded and the size of the part.
 Large parts will require larger gates to provide a bigger flow of resin to shorten the mold time.
-Small gates have a better appearance but take longer time to mold or may need to have higher pressure to fill correctly.
+Small gates have a better appearance but take longer to mold or require higher pressure to fill correctly.